Resources, training, and information for members of Ontario's public library boards

 Webinar on Governance Fundamentals

 New and returning board members benefit from governance training in addition to having access to good information.
-To aid in your board’s early orientation, OLS – North and SOLS are offering a FREE Governance Fundamentals webinar.
-The same webinar will be repeated several times to accommodate the different timing of board appointments and to allow for sufficient discussion and clarification as needed.
+To aid in your board’s early orientation, OLS – North and SOLS are offering a recorded webinar on the topic of Governance Fundamentals (Duration: 25 minutes).

 Recorded January 2019